KadirTarti/horoscope-website/README.md

 5-) As a user, I want the navbar to remain fixed at the top when I scroll down the page, so I can access navigation options conveniently without having to scroll back to the top.

 ## Objective 🔍
-Build a Hospital Appointment App using ReactJS.
+Build a Horoscope Appointment App using ReactJS.

-### At the end of the project, we will be able to;
+### This project helped me develop the following skills:

 ⭐ improve coding skills within HTML & CSS & SCSS & JS & ReactJS